Sinus Congestion: Causes, Symptoms & Support Strategies

 Nasal Polyps

-Nasal polyps are small, soft, painless and non-cancerous growth inside your nasal passages and sinuses.
+Nasal polyps are small, soft, painless, and non-cancerous growths inside your nasal passages and sinuses.
 They look like small teardrops that hang like grapes.
 While they are not dangerous to your health, they can lead to some uncomfortable symptoms.

 According to 2008 research, nasal polyps may increase chronic sinus congestion, post-nasal drip, nasal obstruction or facial pain.
 Traditional treatment of nasal polyps includes corticosteroids or surgery (6).